Irish Pub Cheese Recipe (Beer Cheese Dip)

-One thing I noticed after marrying a northerner (almost 20 years ago) is that restaurants in certain northern states regularly have an item on their menu that middle American restaurants don’t.
+One thing I noticed after marrying a northerner (over 20 years ago) is that restaurants in certain northern states regularly have an item on their menu that middle American restaurants don’t.

 Pub cheese.
-Beer cheese.
+Beer cheese dip.
 Sometimes just called “cheese and crackers.”

-These are all appetizers found on casual eateries, containing a crock of creamy spreadable cheese with a distinct flavor, and something crunchy to spread it on.
+These are all appetizers found in casual eateries, containing a crock of creamy spreadable cheese with a distinct flavor, and something crunchy to spread it on.

 The rest of us are missing out.

 Sure, southerners have pimento cheese, but it’s just not the same thing.

 Pub cheese is completely smooth and very bold in flavor.
 It’s amazing spread on crackers, pita chips, even apple slices.

 Once Lt.
 Dan introduced me to beer cheese, I had to learn how to make it right away.

 What Ingredients You Will Need

 Irish Pub Cheese brings together the appeal of strikingly nutty Irish cheddar and a crisp clean Irish lager.